GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 **Purpose:** Generates a forest agreement layer over user-defined polygons or points.

 **Key Features:**
-- Performs data preparation, reclassification, agreement calculation, cluster-based exports, and forest extent summaries.
+- Performs data preparation, reclassification, agreement calculation, sieve-filtering, cluster-based exports, and forest extent summaries.
 - Includes a user section for setting parameters and an automated section that handles all processing steps.
+- For polygon datasets, the assessment is carried out directly on each polygon.
+For point datasets, a user-defined buffer is created around each point to simulate a polygon, and the assessment is then performed within that buffered area.

 **File:** `src/Geodata_script/GEE_forest_agreement_GEODATA_v1.0.js`